Mary B. Warlick

-Mary Burce Warlick (born 1957) is an Australian-born, American diplomat who was appointed Deputy Executive Director of the International Energy Agency in May 2021.
-A former United States career diplomat, she served as the United States Ambassador to Serbia from January 2010 to September 2012, as the U.S. Consul General in Melbourne, Australia from October 2012 to July 2014, as Principal Deputy Assistant Secretary in the Bureau of Energy Resources at the Department of State from August 2014 to September 2017, and as Acting Special Envoy and Coordinator for International Energy Affairs from January to September 2017.
+Mary Burce Warlick (born 1957) is an Australian-born, American diplomat who was appointed the deputy executive director of the International Energy Agency in May 2021.
+A former United States career diplomat, she served as the United States ambassador to Serbia from January 2010 to September 2012, as the U.S. consul general in Melbourne, Australia from October 2012 to July 2014, as principal deputy assistant secretary in the Bureau of Energy Resources at the Department of State from August 2014 to September 2017, and as acting special envoy and coordinator for International Energy Affairs from January to September 2017.

 Early life

 Warlick was born in 1957 to a Lutheran missionary family of Willard and Elinor Burce in the Territory of Papua and New Guinea, then part of Australia.
 She spent her high school years in Adelaide, South Australia.
 Warlick graduated from Valparaiso University in Valparaiso, Indiana with a B.A. in Political Science and Humanities in 1979, and from the Fletcher School of Law and Diplomacy at Tufts University with a M.A. in Law and Diplomacy in 1982.